Best Salomon Trail Running Shoes Reviewed

 Extremely stable footing with Contragrip sole

 May run small in size

-The Snowcross 2 is the perfect shoe for situations fitting its name.
+The Snowcross 2 is the perfect option for situations fitting its name.
 It delivers unparalleled performance in two specific aspects: grip and waterproofing.
 The Snowcross 2’s design can make you feel confident with each step you firmly plant.Read more

-Not only are the Snowcross 2 one of the most stable shoes you can buy on this list, providing both footing and ankle support, but they are also incredibly comfortable.
+Not only are the Snowcross 2 one of the most stable models you can buy on this list, providing both footing and ankle support, but they are also incredibly comfortable.
 The Snowcross 2 is guaranteed to keep your foot dry no matter the weather.

 The Salomon Snowcross 2 have no reported issues with long-term durability or their overall quality and tend to reflect the standards of the Salomon line.

 The Snowcross 2 comes to you at a notably high price but the quality of its performance makes it well worth it if you absolutely need the ability to exercise in the snow and wet.

 10. Speedcross Vario 2

 The Vario is a great trail running shoe that is versatile and won't break the bank.
 It comes in lots of color options and they are really durable, especially for the price.Read more

 These shoes come highly rated and reviewed--and the one thing everyone agreed on is their comfort.
 They have excellent padding and provide runners with great ventilation and breathability to keep them cool and dry during all of their runs.
 These shoes work for both road and trails--but don't take them on super technical terrain.